cyberxml/log4j-poc/README.md

 # log4j-poc

 ## An LDAP RCE exploit for CVE-2021-44228 Log4Shell

 ### Description

+This demo Tomcat 8 server has a vulnerable app deployed on it and is also vulnerable via user-agent attacks.

-The remote exploit code in this demo is based on that found at https://github.com/kozmer/log4j-shell-poc
+The remote exploit app in this demo is based on that found at https://github.com/kozmer/log4j-shell-poc

+This demo tomcat server has been reconfigued to use Log4J2 for logging - a non-standard configuration.

+The detection script will check for user-agent vulnerablities and is from here: https://gist.github.com/byt3bl33d3r/46661bc206d323e6770907d259e009b6

 ### Prerequisites